 Why Do Parrots Waste Food?

 Parrot food wastage is a widespread behavior that researchers have observed throughout the year in non-breeding and breeding seasons.
-That being said, food wastage occurs less frequently when parrots raise hungry chicks.
-Parrots commonly waste:
+Food wastage occurs less frequently when parrots raise hungry chicks.

-Researchers have found that captive parrots waste an average of 21.2 % of the total food provided, while wild parrots waste 11.8% of fruits and 14.6% of the seeds they handle.
+Researchers have found that captive parrots waste an average of 21.2 % of their food, while wild parrots waste 11.8% of fruits and 14.6% of the seeds.
 In the wild, most of these foods are found under the trees where parrots reside.

-Unfortunately, tests haven’t conclusively determined whether wastage is deliberate or accidental, so more research is needed to know for sure.
+Tests haven’t conclusively determined whether wastage is deliberate or accidental.

 Why Do Parrots Put Food in Water?

 In particular, baby parrots need soft food because of their undeveloped beaks.
 They can’t break hard foods apart, so they need their meals to be soft and digestible.
-Doing this prevents digestive issues and helps the food travel safely down the gastrointestinal tract.
+Doing so enables food to travel down the gastrointestinal tract.

-Depending on where your parrot’s water bowl’s located, there’s a chance that your parrot’s accidentally dropping its food into the water and can’t fish it back out to eat it.
-If this is the reason, you may want to consider moving your parrot’s water bowl to reduce the chances of food falling into it.
+There’s a chance that the parrot is accidentally dropping its food into the water and can’t fish it back out.
+If so, you may want to consider moving your parrot’s water bowl to reduce the chances of food falling into it.

-It’s also vital that you keep your parrot’s water bowl clean to prevent it from growing bacteria and developing diseases.
-As soon as you notice food in the water bowl, discard it along with the water and rinse it with water and a small amount of dish detergent.
-Use a wool sponge if there are any stubborn crusts or dirt.
-This will keep your parrot’s water dish clean and sanitary.
+It’s also vital that you keep your parrot’s water bowl clean to prevent it from growing bacteria.
+As soon as you notice food in the water bowl, discard it along with the water and rinse it with water.

 How To Stop Parrots Throwing Food

-Spill-proof feeders effectively keep food contained in one area, preventing birds from throwing their food.
-They typically have two chambers:
+Spill-proof feeders keep food contained, preventing birds from throwing their food.
+They have two chambers:

-- A large open chamber that the bird enters
+- A large open chamber that the parrot enters

 - A small inner chamber where you place the food

-You can purchase one from any pet store, or you can create your own by placing your bird’s everyday dish inside a large food storage container or plastic bottle.
+You can purchase one from any pet store, or you can create your own by placing your parrot’s everyday dish inside a large food storage container or plastic bottle.

 A parrot dropping its food is normal and natural behavior.
-However, keep an eye on your parrot during mealtimes to ensure it has enough to eat.
-Otherwise, your parrot could be missing out on vital nutrients.
+However, check on your parrot during mealtimes to ensure that it has enough to eat.